Thomson Reuters Foundation Reporting Workshops on Illicit Finance in Africa 2021 for African Journalists

 Value of Award:

-- If selected, you will take part in one intensive workshop (5 days) covering illicit finance, reporting on companies, accounts and budgets, and investigative techniques.
+- If selected for the Thomson Reuters Foundation Reporting Workshops on Illicit Finance in Africa , you will take part in one intensive workshop (5 days) covering illicit finance, reporting on companies, accounts and budgets, and investigative techniques.
 The Workshop will take place in Cape Town, South Africa.

 - During the workshop you will also attend a two-day conference related to illicit financial flows.
 Being at the conference will allow you access to leading experts on illicit financial flows.